sagemath/trac_to_gh/Issue 3826.md

 }
 ```

-Changing assignee from boothby to itolkov.
+Changing assignee from boothby to @itolkov.